nourome/Sawtti/README.md

 To find out how the audio fingerprinting works, check out the project ![presentation](sawtti_presentation.pdf)

+The code should be improved but maybe in future :)

 released under MIT license

 <img src="https://github.com/nour7/Sawtti/blob/master/sawtti_gif.gif" width="350">